AaryaShah-lang/Customer-Shopping-Behaviour-Analysis/README.md

 Reporting
 Created a structured report
 Developed a presentation using Gamma

 📊 Dashboard
 Interactive Power BI dashboard
 Displays key metrics and trends
 Enables easy data-driven decision-making

 📈 Results
 Identified important trends and patterns
 Generated actionable insights
-Presented findings through visualizations and reports ▶️ How to Run
+Presented findings through visualizations and reports
-Clone the repository

-Install dependencies:

-pip install pandas numpy matplotlib seaborn
-Run Python scripts for EDA and preprocessing
-Execute SQL queries in your database
-Open the Power BI file to view the dashboard
-Review the report and presentation